Learn more about our impactLearn more about our impact

 Unlike other large cats, snow leopards cannot roar.
 They can mew, growl, yowl and prusten.
 Prusten, also referred to as chuffing, is a non-threatening vocalization made by blowing through their nose while their mouth is closed.

 Snow leopards are capable of killing prey up to three times their own weight.
 They eat blue sheep, Argali wild sheep, ibex, marmots, pikas, deer and other small mammals.
 The animals which snow leopards typically hunt—such as the Argali sheep—are also hunted by local communities.
 As their natural prey becomes harder to find, snow leopards are often forced to kill livestock for survival, in many cases leading to retaliatory killings of snow leopards by local farmers or herders.

-Hunting, habitat loss, retaliatory killings, poaching and climate change are the biggest threats that snow leopards face.
+Overhunting of prey species, habitat loss, retaliatory killings as a result of human-wildlife conflict, poaching and climate change are the biggest threats that snow leopards face.
 Snow leopard habitat range continues to decline from human settlement and increased use of grazing space.
 Climate change poses perhaps the greatest long-term threat to snow leopards.
 Impacts from climate change could result in a loss of up to 30% of the snow leopard habitat in the Himalayas alone.